rougin/torin/CONTRIBUTING.md

 Development may proceed once the issue has been discussed and approved by a maintainer.

+### Reference the issue

-* **Reference the issue** - when creating the pull request, the related issue number must always be referenced in the title and description of the Pull Request (PR).
+When creating the pull request, the related issue number must always be referenced in the title and description of the Pull Request (PR).

+### Keep it focused

-* **Keep it focused** - the PR should ideally address only one issue.
+The PR should ideally address only one issue.

 ### Example pull request title

 ```
 #1 - Fix for running the route
 ```

+Wherein the `#1` came from the sample issue (e.g., `Error when running the route`).

 ## Coding standards